lmc-eu/php-coding-standard/UPGRADE-4.0.md

 Then run `composer update`.

 ### 2. Configuration updates
-Configuration now uses `ECSConfig` class instead of `ContainerConfigurator`.
+The configuration now uses `ECSConfig` class instead of `ContainerConfigurator`.

-Update your `ecs.php` to use the new configuration style:
+Update your `ecs.php` file to use the new configuration style:

 ```diff
 -use Symfony\Component\DependencyInjection\Loader\Configurator\ContainerConfigurator;